-There is a profound difference between the amateur landlord and professional landlord.
+There is a profound difference between the amateur landlord and the professional landlord.
 Inexperienced landlord treats the rental as a side-kick, a source of passive income almost like stocks.
-In contrast, professional landlord acknowledges that renting out is a business, a full-scale industry with its own rules.
+In contrast, the professional landlord acknowledges that renting out is a business, a full-scale industry with its own rules.

 The essential quality of every successful business executive is a skill to delegate and trust outside expertise.
 Renting out is a team effort, particularly when you operate multiple properties.
 Thus, a good landlord needs a team of qualified professionals.
-A strong team includes people that handle legal problems, maintain properties in ideal condition, help balance the books and find reliable renters.
+A strong team includes people that handle legal problems, maintain properties in ideal conditions, help balance the books, and find reliable renters.
 It is hard to handle those tasks by yourself, especially if you are a first-time landlord.
 If you are owning multiple properties and treating them as a business, you need to establish partnerships with the following real estate experts, so you have essential expertise when you need it.

 Not a lot of people enjoy redundant paperwork.
 Nevertheless, keeping track of all records is an important component of the successful rental business.
-Otherwise, you are risking immense problems with IRS.
-Tax legislation is intricate, obscure and sometimes even contradictory.
+Otherwise, you are risking immense problems with the IRS.
+Tax legislation is intricate, obscure, and sometimes even contradictory.
 It takes a real expert to navigate in this sea of state and federal tax codes.
 A skillful accountant can ensure that you claim the credits and deductions to which you are qualified.
 An accountant is your ultimate advisor in all financial matters.
-It is an important asset if you are planning risky financial endeavors such as buying another property, taking a mortgage or refinancing the house.
+It is an important asset if you are planning risky financial endeavors such as buying another property, taking a mortgage, or refinancing the house.

 Real Estate Agent

 Real Estate Agents can be a great resource on many occasions.
 First of all, they are knowledgeable about the local market and can help you set a realistic price for your rental.